NeuroTechX/ntx_slack_archive/eegdata.md

 >
 it's not a problem of using the future to predict the past, but more that EEG (especially on low frequency) is very similar between consecutive time window

+11/21/2017 4:41 PM

+ **alexandre.barachant** :

+ >if you don't have another session, then you could have used the first 5 for training, from 5h30 to 6h30 for test, and keep from 7 to 8 for hold out